 "We knew it was fun, and saw some potential in it at the time, but it wasn't something the government was interested in.
 It's a good thing, too.
 Today all video game designers would have to license their games from the federal government!" - he told John Anderson in 1983 (1) but in a burgeoning video game industry, a name no one had really known before was big news.

 How did it work?
 He used a vacuum tube analog computer and a 5 inch oscilloscope for a monitor.
-The oscillope had a cartesian coordinate display and Higinbotham created a ciruit that plotted the deflection of the ball proportionally to the input voltages.
+The oscilloscope had a Cartesian coordinate display and Higinbotham created a circuit that plotted the deflection of the ball proportionally to the input voltages.

 The plot of these functions simulated the trajectory of the bouncing ball - when the ball hit the ground, a relay would be thrown, reversing the polarity, and then the ball would reflect its previous path, while another relay would sense if it hit the net - the T in the middle.
 Velocity, including drag from wind, was simulated with a 10 Meg Ω (Ohm) resistor.